domlockett/LoLLMa/README.md

 - **Model Management**: Simplifies the process of downloading, setting up, and switching between different language models.
 - **Customization**: Offers advanced configuration options to optimize performance based on hardware capabilities.

-Once we download the repository we will have access to three key features- llama.cpp, text-generation-webui (Oobabooga), and KoboldAI- which together create a robust environment for running local LLMs.
+Once we download the repository we will have access to three key features- text-generation-webui (Oobabooga), KoboldAI, and llama.cpp- which together create a robust environment for running local LLMs.
 Here's how they integrate:

 1. **llama.cpp**: Serves as the backend engine that performs the actual computations required for text generation.
 It leverages your CPU and GPU to run models efficiently.
 2. **Oobabooga Text Generation WebUI**: Acts as the primary interface where you interact with the models.
 It simplifies model management and provides a platform for generating text.
 This will open as a tab in your default web browser.
 3. **KoboldAI**: Provides additional features and customization options that enhance the text generation experience.
 It integrates within the Oobabooga interface to offer more functionality.